bmcage/skills4smartex/level01/construction.md

 4. LED lights.
 You can use standard ones (cheapest) or specially designed (brighter)
     1. Sewable LED lights with integrated resistor, eg from [Kitronik](https://www.kitronik.co.uk/2746-electro-fashion-sewable-5mm-led-holder-pack-of-10.html)
     2. Standard 3V LED packs, eg from [amazon.de](https://www.amazon.de/APTWONZ-2-poligen-Diffuse-Leuchtdioden-Elektronikkomponenten/dp/B06X3VT6TD)
+    3. In combination with above standard LED, you can 3D print a small holder making it more easy to attach the LED to textile.
+Use [this design](https://www.thingiverse.com/thing:265121) then
 5. Battery holder for coincell battery.
 We use a 3.3V coincell.
 You can buy a normal coincell holder, one specifically designed for textile, or 3D print one.
     1. Sewable battery holder with switch, eg from [Kitronik](https://www.kitronik.co.uk/2711-electro-fashion-switched-coin-cell-holder.html)
     2. Sewable battery holder without switch, eg from [Kitronik](https://www.kitronik.co.uk/2701-sewable-coin-cell-holder.html)